input-output-hk/decentralized-software-updates/cardano-ledger-update/README.md

-The function `validateTransition` in `Test.Cardano.Ledger.Update.Properties.StateChangeValidity` provides an encoding of an event transition table that determines the valid event transitions (relative to an update proposal), and what which conditions should hold in that transition.
+The function `validateTransition` in `Test.Cardano.Ledger.Update.Properties.StateChangeValidity` provides an encoding of an event transition table that determines the valid event transitions (relative to an update proposal), and which conditions should hold in that transition.

 ### Coverage tests

-The thoughtfulness of our property tests depend on generating cases for the major scenarios (both valid and invalid).
+The thoughtfulness of our property tests depends on generating cases for the major scenarios (both valid and invalid).
 For instance, we would like to test traces in which a proposal gets revealed before its corresponding commit is stable on the chain.
 Or cases in which a proposal is voted outside its voting